 When will I take the exams?

-All students who are required to test during the Spring 2013 semester will be notified by email prior to the test date.
-The first email notification will be delivered in Mid-February.
+All students who are required to test during the Spring 2014 semester will be notified by email prior to the test date.
+The first email notification will be delivered in February.

-For BHSU students taking classes at the University Center, Rapid City, the proficiency exams for first time test takers will be given at the University Center March 22, 2014 at 7:50 am in Room 112.
+For BHSU students taking classes at the University Center - Rapid City, the proficiency exams for first time test takers will be given at the University Center March 22, 2014 at 7:50 am in Room 112.
 Retesting of students who haven't successfully completed the proficiency exams will be conducted on March 21, 2014 at 7:50 am.

 When will I know the results of the exam?